Patching isn't optional: the clock starts ticking from the very first minute

 5 Key Tips for Choosing Field Service Software

-The cloud and mobile technologies are redefining how we operate and connect with each other.
-For field service managers, these innovations are essential, as they offer ways to optimize processes and improve customer service quality.
-Keeping up with trends in IT service management is not just an advantage, it is a necessity for any company that aspires to operational efficiency and a robust service management system.
+The cloud and mobile technologies are redefining the way we operate and connect with one another.
+For field service managers, these innovations are essential, as they offer ways to streamline processes and improve the quality of customer service.
+Keeping up with trends in IT service management is not just an advantage—it is a necessity for any company that aspires to operational efficiency and a robust service management system.

-Gartner's annual report on Mobile Service Management evaluates field service management solutions and presents key trends that managers should consider.
-Below, we will explore the five fundamental reasons for choosing field service software, highlighting how Aranda Field Service (AFLS) meets these needs as a comprehensive solution for field service management.
+Gartner’s annual report on Mobile Service Management evaluates field service management solutions and highlights key trends that managers should consider.
+Below, we’ll explore the five key reasons for choosing field service software, highlighting how Aranda Field Service AFLS) meets these needs as a comprehensive solution for field service management.

 1. Stay Connected – Anytime, Anywhere

-Field service work requires constant connectivity and information.
-That's why it's essential that the service management software used by your managers and technicians works seamlessly across various mobile devices.
-It should also offer essential complementary features such as billing and network management.
-In fact, according to Gartner, service management software should also include robust social features to keep technicians and administrative staff connected in the field.
-This is precisely where uninterrupted connectivity and the integrated tools of Aranda Field Service (AFLS) become crucial for effective incident management and agile technical support.
+Field service work requires staying constantly connected and informed.
+That’s why it’s essential that the service management software used by your managers and technicians works seamlessly across various mobile devices.
+In addition, it must offer essential complementary features, such as billing and fleet management.
+In fact, according to Gartner, service management software must also include robust social features to keep technicians and administrative staff connected in the field.
+This is precisely where Aranda Field Service AFLS) uninterrupted connectivity and integrated tools become crucial for effective incident management and agile technical support.

-2. Mobile Phones Are a Must for Field Support
+2. Mobile Technology Is Essential for Field Support

-Today, it is impossible to overlook the importance of having strong mobile capabilities for field service software.
-Trying to navigate complex software that is not optimized for mobile devices is a major problem for those who work on the road.
-Field service teams need high-performance mobile applications that allow users to access critical tools such as inventory management, sales, and service offerings.
-Mobility, connected by an efficient help desk system, will ensure effective incident management and agile customer support.
+Today, it’s impossible to overlook the importance of robust mobile capabilities for field service software.
+Trying to navigate complex software that isn’t optimized for mobile devices is a major challenge for those working on the road.
+Field service teams need high-performance mobile apps that allow users to access critical tools such as inventory management, sales, and service quotes.
+Mobility, connected through an efficient help desk system, will ensure effective incident management and responsive customer support.
 Robust customer service software must prioritize the mobile experience to optimize field productivity and ticket management from anywhere.

 3. Implementation Models Do Matter

-When choosing service management software, field service managers must consider how the solution will be deployed (e.g., SaaS solution) and determine what works best for their organization.
-According to Gartner, SaaS models are increasingly popular among field service management teams, who value the convenience, simplicity, and cost savings that come with cloud-based software.
-It's a great idea to choose service management software that is built around the SaaS model, so everything runs smoothly and the business can evolve on a large scale.
-The flexibility of SaaS models, coupled with a web-based service desk platform, will define your company's operational efficiency and fits perfectly with the online service desk.
+When choosing service management software, field service managers should consider how the solution will be deployed (for example, a SaaS solution) and determine what works best for their organization.
+According to Gartner, SaaS models are becoming increasingly popular among field service management teams, who value the convenience, simplicity, and cost savings that come with cloud-based software.
+It’s an excellent idea to choose service management software built around the SaaS model, ensuring everything runs smoothly and the business can scale effectively.
+The flexibility of SaaS models, combined with a web-based service desk platform, will define your company’s operational efficiency and integrates seamlessly with the online service desk.

-Performing field service tasks often involves the use of ERP, CRM, or Service Desk applications.
+Performing field service tasks often involves the use of ERP, CRM, or service desk applications.
 Therefore, when choosing service management software, it is increasingly important that it communicates effectively with other systems.
 According to the Gartner report, the strongest vendors demonstrated that they could easily integrate with third-party business applications.
 The ability to integrate with help desk platforms, ticket management software, and ITIL systems will be essential.
-A true IT service management system must ensure seamless communication between all tools, facilitating ticket management and field IT support.
+A true IT service management system must ensure seamless communication between all tools, facilitating ticket management and IT support in the field.
 This system integration is key to efficient IT asset management and the implementation of a robust CMDB.

-Technological trends such as cloud computing and mobility dominate today's market.
+Technological trends such as cloud computing and mobility dominate today’s market.
 However, it is also important to keep an eye on other emerging technologies, such as augmented reality, wearable devices, drone technology, and even 3D printers.
-IT managers or directors should seek out innovative suppliers who are already experimenting with these new trends in order to maintain a competitive advantage.
-Aranda Software's vision includes adapting to these innovations to offer an even more advanced service desk, capable of managing complex tickets with maximum efficiency.
+IT managers and directors should seek out innovative vendors who are already experimenting with these new trends to maintain a competitive edge.
+Aranda Software’s vision includes adapting to these innovations to offer an even more advanced service desk, capable of managing complex tickets through a service desk with maximum efficiency.

-Mobility provides service companies with a quick solution to their problems, allowing them to respond to service requests immediately, which reduces time and costs for the organization.
+Mobility provides service companies with a quick solution to their problems, enabling them to respond to service requests immediately, which reduces time and costs for the organization.
 This high responsiveness benefits field service technicians, service managers, business administrators, executive management, and, of course, customers.
-The overall service productivity of the organization can improve by up to 30% and 40%, while profitability can increase by up to 20% and 25%.
+The organization’s overall service productivity can improve by up to 30% to 40%, while profitability can increase by up to 20% to 25%.

-Aranda Field Service (AFLS ) is the georeferencing application designed to boost your company's productivity.
-It enables optimal management of requests, ensuring a timely response from field specialists.
-This translates directly into more efficient customer service and a significant reduction in operating costs.
-With a unified web console, agile implementation , and an intuitive design, AFLS facilitates daily operations.
-In addition, it offers flexibility with OnPremise or Cloud modes, local support in Spanish, and Aranda Query Manager for robust reporting.
+Aranda Field Service AFLS) is the georeferencing application designed to boost your company’s productivity.
+It enables optimal request management, ensuring a timely response from field specialists.
+This directly translates into more efficient customer service and a significant reduction in operating costs.
+With a unified web console, agile implementation , and an intuitive design, AFLS streamlines daily operations.
+Additionally, it offers flexibility with on-premise or cloud deployment, local support in Spanish, and Aranda Query Manager included for robust reporting.
 Your field staff will only need a smartphone (Android or iOS) to access work orders and optimized routes

-AFLS integrates seamlessly with our help desk, forming a key part of the Aranda Service Management Suite (ASMS).
-This powerful suite goes beyond ticket management; it is enhanced with native integrations to our IT asset management software, Aranda CMDB and Aranda Query Manager for advanced reporting.
-Designed to meet the needs of companies in all sectors that require on-site services and support, it is the ideal solution for IT outsourcing providers, telecommunications, and public services, among others.
-In a business environment where IT service management is critical, this platform emerges as the leading tool for comprehensive management that guarantees essential business continuity.
+AFLS integrates seamlessly with our help desk, serving as a key component of the Aranda Service Management (ASMS).
+This powerful suite goes beyond ticket management; it is enhanced with native integrations with our IT asset management software, Aranda CMDB and Aranda Query Manager advanced reporting.
+Designed to meet the needs of companies across all sectors that require on-site services and support, it is the ideal solution for IT outsourcing providers, telecommunications companies, and public utilities, among others.
+In a business environment where IT service management is critical, this platform emerges as the leading tool for comprehensive management that ensures essential business continuity.

-Finally, Aranda Software offers solutions that comply with ITIL v4 best practices and not only rigorously meet service level agreements (SLAs), but also facilitate exceptionally efficient incident management.
-With our solutions, your company acquires the ITSM tools it really needs to scale up to first-class IT service management, providing unparalleled customer service.
+Finally, Aranda Software offers solutions that adhere to ITIL v4 best practices and not only strictly comply with service level agreements (SLAs) but also enable exceptionally efficient incident management.
+With our solutions, your company gains the ITSM tools it truly needs to scale up to world-class IT service management, delivering unparalleled customer service.

 Why Does My Company Need a Service Desk?

-If you believe your business is not ready for or does not need a comprehensive service management solution, after reading this article, your perspective will change radically.
-In today's business landscape, what truly successful company in your industry serves its users without the fundamental support of technology and centralized service management?
-This question highlights the need for a robust solution such as Aranda Service Management Suite (ASMS), which goes beyond a simple Help Desk or advanced Service Desk.
+If you think your business isn’t ready for—or doesn’t need—a comprehensive service management solution, reading this article will completely change your perspective.
+In today’s business landscape, what truly successful company in your industry serves its customers without the essential support of technology and centralized service management?
+This question highlights the need for a robust solution like Aranda Service Management (ASMS), which goes beyond a simple Help Desk or advanced Service Desk.

-The first thing we must clarify, based on our extensive experience, is the capability of Aranda Service Management Suite (ASMS) as an IT service management (ITSM) system: it offers a single point of contact that supports the resolution of requirements, problems, or incidents within an organization, using technological resources that facilitate this task.
-This description lays the foundation for understanding the vital functions of a service management suite, which encompass much more than simple technical support.
+Based on our extensive experience, the first thing we need to clarify is the capabilities of Aranda Service Management (ASMS) as an IT service management (ITSM) system: it provides a single point of contact that supports the resolution of requests, problems, or incidents within an organization, using technological resources that facilitate this work.
+This description lays the groundwork for understanding the vital functions of a service management suite, which encompass much more than simple technical support.
 It is the central ITSM tool for any modern company seeking process automation and operational efficiency.

 Practical experience underscores its value.
-Redeban Multicolor states: "With Aranda Service Desk, part of Aranda Service Management Suite (ASMS), we have managed to cover almost 100 percent of all cases that come to our support center, whether they are internal or external.
-This has enabled us to build a comprehensive knowledge base to quickly resolve the most common day-to-day cases, guarantee the service levels (SLAs) committed to their attention, and eliminate cyclical problems.
-This demonstrates the effectiveness of incident management and the capabilities of Aranda Software as a leading incident management tool, offering a true ticketing system for technical support integrated into ASMS.
+At Redeban Multicolor, they state: “With Aranda Service Desk, part of Aranda Service Management (ASMS), we have managed to track nearly 100 percent of all cases that come into our support center, whether they originate internally or externally.”
+This has enabled us to build a comprehensive knowledge base to quickly resolve the most common day-to-day cases, ensure compliance with service level agreements (SLAs), and eliminate recurring issues.
+This demonstrates the effectiveness of incident management and Aranda Software’s capability as a leading incident management tool, offering a true technical support ticketing system integrated into ASMS.

 Redeban.

-At Aranda, we have identified five key reasons why companies need a solution such as Aranda Service Management Suite (ASMS), optimizing help desk or service desk functions as part of a larger platform:
+At Aranda, we have identified five key reasons why companies need a solution like Aranda Service Management (ASMS), optimizing help desk or service desk functions as part of a larger platform:

 1. Multipurpose Tool for Comprehensive Management

-Aranda Service Management Suite (ASMS) is a versatile tool that allows you to manage tickets and various business processes from a single console.
-It offers support for requests, requirements, incidents, problems, and changes, ensuring efficient case management, which translates into greater user satisfaction and effective, quality service.
-It is a comprehensive ticket management software and an effective customer service software.
-With Aranda Service Management Suite (ASMS), you will get a comprehensive ITSM solution that will transform your operational efficiency and process automation.
-You will be able to configure a complete service catalog for your IT management.
+Aranda Service Management (ASMS) is a versatile tool that enables ticket management and various business processes from a single console.
+It supports requests, requirements, incidents, problems, and changes, ensuring efficient case handling, which translates into greater user satisfaction and effective, high-quality service.
+It is a comprehensive ticket management software and an effective customer service solution.
+With Aranda Service Management (ASMS), you’ll get a comprehensive ITSM solution that will transform your operational efficiency and process automation.
+You’ll be able to configure a complete service catalog for your IT management.

 2. Versatility and Self-Management for the Customer

-ASMS offers great flexibility for registering and tracking cases through its web platform or self-service channels.
-This allows customers to register new cases and manage their queries with the support of the integrated knowledge base (CMDB), improving the autonomy and efficiency of help desk support.
-This help desk software enhances information management and reduces the workload of the support team, making it a key part of the complete ITSM solution.
+ASMS offers great flexibility for case registration and tracking through its web platform or self-service channels.
+This allows customers to register new cases and manage their inquiries using the integrated knowledge base (CMDB), thereby improving the autonomy and efficiency of help desk support.
+This help desk software enhances information management and reduces the workload on the support team, serving as a key component of a comprehensive ITSM solution.

 3. Mobile Access for Customers and Agents

 Customers and end users can manage their cases from their mobile devices and view relevant information.
-In addition, the mobile application for agents, part of the suite, enables specialists to consult, create, and edit incidents and requirements, as well as track their progress.
-This facilitates agile and efficient IT support, taking advantage of the mobility offered by our service management suite.
-It is a ticketing system for omnichannel technical support.
+In addition, the mobile app for agents—part of the suite—enables specialists to view, create, and edit incidents and requests, as well as track their progress.
+This facilitates agile and efficient IT support by leveraging the mobility offered by our service management suite.
+It is an omnichannel technical support ticketing system.

-Aranda Service Management Suite (ASMS) enables you to solve problems definitively by identifying their root cause and establishing the problem lifecycle.
-This enables efficient management of each case, from defining its origin, classification, escalation, and investigation, to its resolution.
-A robust IT service management system contributes to reducing the level of incidents through prevention mechanisms and quality improvement strategies, increasing knowledge of your CMDB infrastructure.
+Aranda Service Management (ASMS) enables you to resolve issues permanently by identifying their root cause and establishing the issue lifecycle.
+This facilitates the efficient management of each case, from defining its origin, classification, escalation, and investigation, through to its resolution.
+A robust IT service management system helps reduce the number of incidents through prevention mechanisms and quality improvement strategies, while increasing your understanding of your CMDB infrastructure.

-Aranda Service Management Suite (ASMS) is the ITSM solution that allows you to proactively manage services using ITIL best practices.
+Aranda Service Management (ASMS) is the ITSM solution that enables you to manage services proactively in accordance with ITIL best practices.

 5. Key Metrics for Continuous Improvement

-ASMS provides access to a wealth of information, allowing you to measure crucial aspects such as: the customers who log the most cases, the number of incidents vs. reported requirements, and the services with the most problems, the highest utilization, or even those that are not being used.
+ASMS provides access to a wealth of information, enabling you to track key metrics such as: the customers with the highest number of cases, the ratio of incidents to support requests, and the services with the most issues, the highest usage, or even those that are rarely used.
 These metrics are essential for initiating a process of continuous improvement, demonstrating why Aranda Software offers the best help desk tools and advanced support ticketing software within its suite.

-Additionally, it allows you to configure real-time notifications for end users, keeping them informed about the status of their cases.
-With the ASMS web and mobile user console, end users have access to this information whenever they need it, optimizing the help desk ticket process and ticket management.
+In addition, it allows you to set up real-time notifications for end users, keeping them informed about the status of their cases.
+With the ASMS web and mobile user console, end users can access this information whenever they need it, streamlining the help desk ticketing process and ticket management.